 The KO 29 - The Japanese OK

 The somewhat sparse information that is available from Japanese sources indicates that this engine was initially offered for sale in 1948 as a spark-ignition model, being subsequently adapted with little change to glow-plug operation in late 1948 or early 1949 when it had become clear that the future lay with glow-plug ignition.
-It’s also possible that the spark ignition version was offered concurrently with the glow-plug model as an option.
+It’s also possible that the spark ignition version was offered for a time concurrently with the glow-plug model as an option.

-We are extremely fortunate in being able to describe this engine in detail thanks to having a very fine original example of the glow-plug model on hand.
+I'm extremely fortunate in being able to describe this engine in detail thanks to having a very fine original example of the glow-plug model on hand.
 This is actually the only example of this relatively rare engine that I’ve personally ever encountered in the metal.

 On first seeing this motor at arm’s length, one’s immediate thought is that it must be a hitherto-undocumented or owner-modified version of the well-known OK 29 from America!
 It’s only when you look closely enough to read the identification on the side of the crankcase that you learn that the letters of its name are reversed and it is in fact a KO product.